rahulshankariyer/rahulshankariyer/README.md

 Google Data Analytics Professional Certificate, August 2021 - February 2022

-MS Mathematics, July 2017 - May 2019
+Master of Science in Mathematics, July 2017 - May 2019

-B Tech Computer Science Engineering, August 2013 - May 2017
+Bachelor of Technology in Computer Science & Engineering, August 2013 - May 2017

 ## Data Analysis Related Project Work